Nationwide Register for Stolen, Lost, Found birds of prey and owls etc.

-Easy to fill in with the hatch date - return this to us, or phone / email us with the details when the ring is put on the bird to receive a Captive Breeding Certificate (in two parts) both parts to be signed, the top part passed to the new keeper and the lower part should be completed with the new keeper’s details and be retained by you.
+Easy to fill in with the hatch date - return this to us, or phone/email us with the details when the ring is put on the bird to receive a Captive Breeding Certificate (in two parts).
+The top part is passed to the new keeper, the lower part should be completed with the new keeper’s details and be retained by you.
 These details must be passed to the IBR and so a letter can be sent inviting the new keeper to register their bird.

-It costs £10 per string of 10 rings.
-IF you follow the protocol and inform us of whom you sell your birds to, we will register the bird on behalf of the NEW KEEPER for 12 months for a £5 fee which YOU can add on to the price of the bird.
+IF you follow the protocol and inform us of whom you sell your birds to, we will register the bird on behalf of the NEW KEEPER for 12 months for a £6.50 fee, which YOU can add on to the price of the bird.
 This will prevent you from being contacted in the future should the bird go missing.

 ( Please remember to make payment with your order.)

 ( Please remember to send payment with your order.)